Click for DisplayMate Home Page The Standard of Excellence for Image and Picture Quality Click to Order DisplayMate

 CRT, LCD, Plasma, and DLP Display Technology Shoot-Out

-Four articles analyzing and comparing four HDTVs with these main-stream display technologies.
+Four articles analyzing and comparing four TVs with these main-stream display technologies.

 Part I: The Primary Specs